kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 The data was transformed within Power Query to ensure appropriate data types, temporal segmentation and structural reorganisation for visual modelling.
 DAX measures were developed to support derived metrics such as net demand and carbon composition breakdown.

-The dashboard begins with a high-level KPI panel presenting total generation, average carbon intensity, average renewable share, peak demand, and record generation values for wind and solar.
+The dashboard begins with a high-level **KPI Panel** presenting total generation, average carbon intensity, average renewable share and peak demand.
 This section provides an immediate executive snapshot of system performance during the study period.
 It allows rapid evaluation of overall demand magnitude, renewable penetration levels and emission intensity trends.

 By consolidating key indicators at the top of the dashboard, the design mirrors the reporting style used within transmission system operations and policy briefings, ensuring clarity and immediate interpretability.
 # Executive-Level System Indicators